alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/scientific-medical-equipment.markdown

 ##Donated medical equipment

-You can claim relief on the following goods:
+You can claim duty relief on the following goods:

 - instruments and apparatus intended for medical research, establishing medical diagnosis or carrying out medical treatment
 - spare parts, components and accessories specifically for eligible instruments and apparatus